 Contact us today to inquire about a review of your systems.
 Call (587) 228-6486 or alternatively fill out the form below.

 Charles is an information technology and business leader with a powerful combination of skills in sales, consulting, strategy, finance, customer insight, and technology innovation.
-He's the visionary and founder of Ignitech Solutions Inc. - the answer to end technology poverty in the non-profit sector.
-Recognizing that ‘somebody’s got to do something’, and making the decision to step-up and do it, he founded Ignitech in April 2016.
+He's the visionary and founder of Technology Helps Inc. - the answer to end technology poverty in the non-profit sector.
+Recognizing that ‘somebody’s got to do something’, and making the decision to step up and do it, he founded Technology Helps (formerly Ignitech) in April 2016.
 His solution stems from years of experience in the technology industry and working in the corporate and non-profit sectors.

-Charles has an MBA from Queen's University and an honours undergraduate degree in computer engineering.
-He currently serves as Past-Chair of the Board of Directors for the Centre for Newcomers, one of the largest immigrant serving agencies in Calgary.
+Charles has an MBA from Queen's University and an honors undergraduate degree in computer engineering.
+He currently serves as Past-Chair of the Board of Directors for the Centre for Newcomers, one of the largest immigrant-serving agencies in Calgary.

 Scott describes optimizing IT as “ensuring the organization achieves the most from its technology investments and harnessing that technology in a manner that propels the organization toward achieving its goals”.
 Since 1996, Scott has worked with technology management and solutions delivery in the corporate and non-profit sectors.
 This has given him a strong understanding of the intertwined relationship between business and technology.
 He has led global IT operations for several multi-national companies, and successfully implemented the Systrust and CoBIT Lite governance models to meet regulatory guidelines.